 This technical yet effective approach involves executing specific commands to check your disk and manipulate file attributes through the command prompt.
 With administrative privileges and careful execution, you may reclaim permanently deleted files from your Windows 10/11 computer.
 To run commands and recover permanent deleted files, follow these steps carefully:

-- Search for “Command Prompt, choose “Run as Administrator.“
+1. Search for “Command Prompt, and choose “Run as Administrator.”

 Limitations of this method: